 - Inability to tolerate frustration, restrictions, or rules

-At Ascent Children’s Health Services, we firmly believe that every child and family who comes to us for help is truly unique and is in need of personalized treatment plans that will treat those individualized characteristics.
+At Ascent’s treatment center and mental health clinic, we firmly believe that every child and family who comes to us for help is truly unique and is in need of personalized treatment plans that will treat those individualized characteristics.
 We use an eclectic approach to treatment for disruptive behavior disorders using only the therapeutic methods we believe will best help your child.
-All of our programs strive to enhance the emotional, social, cognitive, and physical development of each child we treat, while instilling a sense of hope and independence.
-Each staff member at Ascent is determined to make sure that each boy and girl gets the most appropriate and effective treatments, interventions, and therapies available.
+All of our treatment options strive to enhance the emotional, social, cognitive, and physical development of each child we treat while instilling a sense of hope and independence.
+Each staff member at Ascent is determined to make sure that each boy and girl get the most appropriate and effective treatments, interventions, and therapies available.

 Treatment for Disruptive Behavior Disorders at Ascent Children’s Health Center

 Our multidisciplinary team is committed to helping your child overcome their disruptive behavior disorder and go on to live a more productive life.
 After being referred to our center, your child will undergo a comprehensive evaluation that will help us determine which form of disruptive behavior disorder your child has and which treatment options would be most appropriate.
 Treatments for each type of behavior disorder tend to be similar, with conduct disorder requiring a few more therapeutic techniques due to the possibility of the child having an additional mental health condition, such as depression or anxiety.
 If this is the case for your child, both disorders will be treated at the same time.
 Both disorders are usually treated with a combination of medication and different therapeutic methods.